-RB Leipzig set to re-sign Chelsea forward Werner
+RB Leipzig re-sign Chelsea forward Werner

-Timo Werner: RB Leipzig set to re-sign Chelsea forward on permanent deal
+Timo Werner: RB Leipzig re-sign Chelsea forward on permanent deal

 Last updated on .From the section Chelsea

-RB Leipzig are expected to complete the signing of Chelsea forward Timo Werner on a permanent deal, two years after he left the club for the Premier League.
+RB Leipzig have re-signed Chelsea forward Timo Werner on a permanent deal, two years after he left the club for the Premier League.

-Chelsea met the Germany international's £45m release clause in 2020 but will make a loss, with Werner set to return in a deal thought to be around £25m.
+Chelsea met the Germany international's £45m release clause in 2020 but will make a loss, with Werner returning in a deal thought to be about £25m.

-The 26-year-old was pictured arriving in Leipzig for a medical on Monday.
+He has signed a four-year deal to 2026 with his former club.

+"I'm very happy to be playing for RB Leipzig again from now on," the 26-year-old said.

 Werner scored 23 goals in 89 games in all competitions for Chelsea, winning the Champions League in 2021.